Wine Yeast (Red, White or Sparkling)

 - Availability of yeast nutrients.
 Grape and fruit juices don’t have enough natural proteins for the yeast to multiply fast.
 Adding 0.5-1gm per liter of yeast nutrient is sufficient to establish a healthy yeast colony and fast fermentation.
 Mead is notorious for being slow to ferment and produce nail polish like off-notes because of a lack of nutrients.

 - Sugar concentration: 18-25% w/v of sugar concentration is ideal for fermenting with wine yeast.
 However higher the concentration, the more time it will take for the yeast to finish its job and produce ethanol.

-Yeast is a living creature which is shipped in dormant condition.
-So like any organism they have a shelf life from 3 days to 24 months.
-It is always important to buy yeast from a reputable store and ensure that it is kept in a cool dry place (away from sunlight and not in freezer).
-Using bad yeast means that all the effort you put in making the home brew will go to waste.
+Yeast is a living creature that is shipped in a dormant condition.
+So like any organism, they have a shelf life from 3 days to 24 months.
+It is always important to buy yeast from a reputable store and ensure that it is kept in a cool dry place (away from sunlight and not in the freezer).
+Using bad yeast means that all the effort you put into making the homebrew will go to waste.
 There are Four kinds of yeasts used in home brews.

 - Dry Yeast (like the ones sold at arishtam) They have an 18-24 month shelf life.